Mompha terminella: Description

 The larvae feed on small enchanter's nightshade (Circaea alpina) and enchanter's nightshade (Circaea lutetiana) mining the leaves of their host plant.
-The mine starts as a long, narrow, full depth, strongly spiral corridor.
-The frass is initially deposited in fine grains, but later in a central line.
-The larva leaves the mine to start elsewhere, either as a continuation of the existing corridor or in a new leaf.
-This new mine starts as a narrow corridor but soon widens into a large blotch.
-The frass is deposited in a broad band.
-Pupation takes place outside of the mine.
 Larvae can be found from mid-August to mid-September.
 They are whitish with a light brown head.

 Distribution

 It is found from Fennoscandia to the Iberian Peninsula and from Ireland to Romania.
 It is also found in North America.